jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (2) In carrying out the consultation required by subsection (1), a regional transport committee or the Auckland Council must— (a) act in accordance with the consultation principles set out in section 82 of the Local Government Act 2002; and (b) use the special consultative procedure under sections 83, 87(2)(a), and 89 of the Local Government Act 2002.
-(3) A regional transport committee complies with subsection (2) if the required consultation on the regional land transport strategy is carried out in conjunction with the relevant regional council’s consultation on its long-term council community plan or its annual plan under the Local Government Act 2002.
+(3) A regional transport committee complies with subsection (2) if the required consultation on the regional land transport strategy is carried out in conjunction with the relevant regional council’s consultation on its long-term plan or its annual plan under the Local Government Act 2002.
-(3A) The Auckland Council complies with subsection (2) if the required consultation on the regional land transport strategy is carried out in conjunction with the Council's consultation on its long-term council community plan or its annual plan under the Local Government Act 2002.
+(3A) The Auckland Council complies with subsection (2) if the required consultation on the regional land transport strategy is carried out in conjunction with the Council's consultation on its long-term plan or its annual plan under the Local Government Act 2002.
 (4) When a regional transport committee or the Auckland Council is preparing a regional land transport strategy, an approved organisation and the Agency must assist the committee or the Council by giving it any reasonably requested information that it needs in order to prepare its strategy.

 ### 79 Process for approving regional land transport strategies